-Scheme name Description Short-term incentives (STI schemes) FY20 at-risk STI plan - deferred component The FY20 at-risk STI plan includes a 50% (Group CEO) and 40% (other KMP and senior executives) deferred component which will be released through the issue of performance rights conditional upon the executives remaining employed by the Company until 15 April 2021.
+Scheme name Description Short-term incentives (STI sch nemes) FY20 at-risk STI plan - deferred component The FY20 at-risk STI plan includes a 50% (Group CEO) and 40% (other KMP and senior executives) deferred component which will be released through the issue of performance rights conditional upon the executives remaining employed by the Company until 15 April 2021.
 FY20 CEO ALM buy-out grant To secure his appointment, Chris Baddock's executive incentives with his previous employer required a buy-out.
 Consequently, Mr Baddock was awarded this grant upon commencement of his employment at Metcash.
 This grant includes: 1) Metcash shares issued to Mr Baddock to retain his services up to 15 August 2019; and 2) Performance rights issued to Mr Baddock to achieve Liquor's FY20 earnings target and to retain his services up to 15 April 2020.
-Long-term incentives (LTI sche emes) FY20-FY22 LTI grant This grant was issued to KMP and senior executives during FY20 and is subject to two performance conditions: Return on Funds Employed ('ROFE') and Total Shareholder Returns ('TSR') over a three-year period from 1 May 2019 to 30 April 2022.
-FY19-FY21 LTI grant This grant was issued to KMP and senior executives during FY19 and is subject to two performance conditions: Relative Total Shareholder Return ('RTSR') and Underlying Earnings per Share Compound Annual Growth Rate ('UEPS CAGR') over a three-year period from 1 May 2018 to 30 April 2021.
-FY18-FY20 LTI grant This grant was issued to KMP and senior executives during FY18 and is subject to two performance conditions: RTSR and UEPS CAGR over a three-year period from 1 May 2017 to 30 April 2020.
+00000 up to 20. p.n.2020.
+Long-term incentives (LTI scho Long-term incentives (LTI scho FY20-FY22 LTI grant • emes) This grant was issued to KMP and senior executives during FY20 and is subject to two performance conditions: Return on Funds Employed ('ROFE') and Total Shareholder Returns ('TSR') over a three-year